KeyStorke/ObjectModeler/README.md

 # AttributeError: 'ExternalUser' object has no attribute 'username'
 ```

-For disable integrity control in runtime - use `PrettyDictObjectModel`.
+For disable integrity control in runtime - use `ObjectModel`.